 This, in turn, ensures that readers spend more time on your website, thereby improving dwell time and reducing bounce rate.

-Make sure that the use of keywords in your subheadings is not forced and redundant.
 Unlike the H1 tag, you can use multiple H2 and H3 tags throughout your content.
-This gives you ample scope to make your text keyword rich.

 Expedia, for example, uses H2 and H3 headers to make the article more readable and user-friendly.
 This is in line with a study by the Nielsen Norman Group which found that people read through a page in a rough shape of “F.”